 The Sydney Conservatorium of Music is one of Australia’s leading University level music institutions.
 It has been established for more than 100 years and is highly regarded internationally.

-The issues have now been resolved and the performance group situation has now been rectified to the satisfaction of the staff.
+The issues have now been resolved and the performance group situation rectified to the satisfaction of the staff.

 How they solved it